SamitSaha/TO-DO-Apps/README.md

 In this project, you will learn how localStorage works in JavaScript by building a Todo app.
 LocalStorage is a web storage feature of JavaScript that lets you persist data by storing the data as a key:value pair.

 The HTML and CSS for this project have been provided for you.
 Take a look at the files to get yourself familiarized with them.

+In projects, how to add and remove classes from an element with el.classList.add() and el.classList.remove().
+Another method to use with the classList property is the toggle method.